-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+es of this document may not be the latest version. on; refer to Council's website www.portstephens.nsw.gov.au

 - 3.2 Given the scope of planning decisions, it is appropriate that delegated assessment staff, are able to use their discretion and judgement for those matters which should be reported to Council. - 3.3 The Mayor/Councillors may request the delegation be withdrawn and a DA or planning proposal be reported to Council. - 3.4 Conflicts of interest may arise where Council is both the consent authority for development and has a commercial interest in development.
 This policy details the procedures to be implemented for managing conflicts of interest when assessing and determining Council-related DA's.